ebk

 Accepting New Graduate Students

-My research focuses on decision-making in emergency contexts, especially around the question of how we leverage expertise & evidence to manage disasters more effectively.
+My research focuses on decision-making and use of evidence/science/data/knowledge/wisdom in wildfire management, as well as other emergency contexts.
 Within that, I tackle a few related issues:

 - Decision-making: How do managers and members of the public make decisions?
 How do they consider science & other forms of evidence as part of these processes?
 And, how can we support better decision-making in crises?